ousatov-ua/dns/README.md

 * Replace default configuration of Unbound with files from `/etc/unbound`.

-* Make appropriate changes for number of threads etc, default is 2 threads.
+* Review config, make appropriate changes for number of threads etc, default is 2 threads.
+* Enable ipv6 if needed.
 * Setup unbound-control:

 ```shell